 When negotiating the sale of your home, you need to remember that the sale should benefit both parties.
 Sure, you want to get the best price for your home, but you shouldn’t take advantage of someone else to get there.

-If you and the buyer approach the process as members of the same team, it’s likely you’ll achieve a win-win agreement.
+If you and the buyer approach the process as members of the same team, you’ll likely achieve a win-win agreement.

 And by using the four negotiating strategies discussed here, you can enjoy a successful and lucrative home sale.
 But if you’re still finding it hard to sell, consider selling your house to cash home buyers in Philadelphia.

-At Diamond Equity, we buy houses in Philadelphia in any condition, and we’re always willing to pay a fair price.
+At Diamond Equity, we buy houses in Philadelphia in any condition and are always willing to pay a fair price.
 Plus, we can close in under a month!